RailCowGirl gets a lot of questions every day, and many questions gets repeated.

 Q: How long have you been driving trains?

-RailCowGirl has been driving trains for more than 10 years.
-She started in the public owned company NSB (Norges StatsBaner) in Oslo, and transferred to NSB in Voss, which is now a private company named Vy.
-In September 2021 she started working for Green Cargo driving freight trains.
+RailCowGirl has been operating trains for more than 10 years.
+She started in the public owned company NSB (Norges StatsBaner) in Oslo, and transferred to NSB (now Vy) in Voss.
+In September 2021 she changed company and now operates freight trains.

 Q: What’s your real name, and how old are you?

 RailCowGirl prefers not to reply to personal questions.
-But her real name was revealed in the National Geographic series “Europe from Above,” in the episode about Norway.
+But her real name has been revealed in the National Geographic series “Europe from Above,” in the episode about Norway.
+If you are a subscriber to the monthly newsletter, the Monthly Moo, you will also get the chance to get to know RailCowGirl better.

 Q: Where can I find a photo of you? / Do you ever show your face?